White Cane Program & Orientation and Mobility Training for Blind Missourians

 How to Apply for a Free White Cane

-Get written verification from an ophthalmologist or equivalent authority, dated within the past year.
-The letter must include your eye condition, visual acuity, and field of vision.
+Written verification of legal blindness from an ophthalmologist, dated within the past year, including eye condition, visual acuity, and field of vision.

 Application Denied?
 Your Right to Appeal